abpio/abp-commercial-docs/en/startup-templates/microservice/index.md

 Use the [ABP Suite](../../abp-suite/index.md) to [create a new solution](../../abp-suite/create-solution.md) by selecting the *Microservice* as the project type.

 ![microservice-template-create-solution-suite](../../images/microservice-template-create-solution-suite.png)

+> Type `abp suite` in a command line terminal to start the ABP Suite.

 ### Run the Infrastructure